FG cautions against dormant oil blocks

 By Udeme Akpan and Sebastine Obasi

-The federal government on Wednesday cautioned against dormant oil blocks, with a stern warning that such licenses would be revoked.
+The federal government, Wednesday, cautioned against dormant oil blocks, with a stern warning that such licenses would be revoked.

-Minister of State, Petroleum Resources, Heineken Lokpobiri, stated this at the Licensing Round Pre-bid Conference in Lagos.
+The Minister of State, Petroleum Resources, Heineken Lokpobiri, stated this at the Licensing Round Pre-bid Conference, in Lagos.

 He said, “Licenses are no longer status symbol.
 They belong to government.
 Every licensee must develop the assets within the given time frame.